 Moderate

-II.What an AI Agent Development Company Actually Does
+II.What Does an AI Agent Development Company Actually Do?

 An AI agent development company builds production-grade autonomous and semi-autonomous software agents — systems that plan, retrieve, call tools, and act on behalf of users.
 The work spans agent orchestration (LangChain, LangGraph, LlamaIndex, CrewAI, AutoGen), retrieval pipelines (vector search, rerankers, hybrid retrieval), tool integration, evaluation, human-in-the-loop controls, observability, and the Python backend that holds it all together.
 Uvik Software sits in this category as a Python-first specialist offering staff augmentation, dedicated teams, and scoped project delivery for US buyers who need senior engineers rather than junior body-leasing.